Event Topology Classifiers at the Large Hadron Collider: Machine learning and event shape classifiers

-The discussed work in this subsection serves as a baseline for future developments aimed at full-scale applications in collider experiments focused on event shape observables.
-The possible next steps would be to incorporate detector effects, such as $p_{\rm T}$ resolution, smearing of the measured input observables, and the inclusion of additional parameters in the training.
-Advanced ML models could also be explored for further testing.
-With the advent of advanced ML models in the era of big data, the applicability of ML in various directions of the event-shape studies to understand multi-hadron production dynamics will remain a promising research domain.
+{\it While ML techniques are still being benchmarked against established event-shape variables, they represent an emerging trend in which data-trained event classifiers are beginning to complement and in some cases, replace traditional physics-inspired observables in high-energy physics analyses.
+However, we believe, with the advent of advanced ML models in the era of big data, the applicability of ML in various directions of the event-shape studies to understand multi-hadron production dynamics will remain a promising research domain.}